 While the DOE proposal suggests that already shuttered coal and nuclear plants would not be revived under the proposal, those Texas plants at risk of closing could benefit.

-If that’s the case, Michael Maher, a longtime ExxonMobil executive who now works at Rice University’s Center for Energy Studies, says that could upend the entire market.
+If that’s the case, Michael Maher, a longtime ExxonMobil analyst who now works at Rice University’s Center for Energy Studies, says that could upend the entire market.

 “It really changes the rules on which investments have been made,” he says, “especially renewables near-term.
 But any new gas facilities and existing gas facilities too.”